 Healthy Neighborhoods Approach

-Increasingly, research shows that our health and well-being is dependent on a range of interconnected social, economic and physical factors that impact the environments where people live, learn, work, and play.
+Research shows that our health and well-being is dependent on a range of interconnected social, economic and physical factors that impact the environments where people live, learn, work, and play.
 These factors and the resulting health inequities specifically play out at the neighborhood level.

 Strategic Partnerships and Collaboration